twitter-archive/kestrel/docs/guide.md

 Queue expiration
 ----------------

-Queues can be configure to expire whole queues as well.
-When a queue is created the time is noted.
-It is periodically (see the aforementioned `expirationTimerFrequency`) checked against the current time and the `maxQueueAge` configuration option.
-If the queue is *empty* and the current time is greater than create time + `maxQueueAge` then the queue is ready to be expired and will be deleted.
+Whole queues can be configured to expire as well.
+If `maxQueueAge` is set `expirationTimerFrequency` is used to check the queue age.
+If the queue is empty, and it has been longer than `maxQueueAge` since it was created then the queue will be deleted.

 A `maxQueueAge` of zero, which is usually the default, means a queue never expires.